RayBenefield/dev-xp/worklog.md

 # Worklog

+## #75, #76, #77, #78

+So I'm in this vicious exploration cycle right now just exploring.
+The part I'm on is setting up a prompting system to update snapshots.
+I was originally using [**Inquirer**](https://www.npmjs.com/package/inquirer), but now I'm going straight down to `readline` instead.
+So it is taking some exploration of ways to handle things in order to nail something down.
+But I'm getting closer at least.
+Perhaps in the next few sessions I'll get something going.

 ## #71, #72, #73, #74

 LOTS of work done for `kape`.
 I got screenshot comparing working and loading of